 Have each player look at that card secretly, and remember it.

-Shuffle the remaining cards into the deck, then deal each player two more cards.
+They keep that card as part of their starting Hand.
+Shuffle the remaining cards into the deck, then deal each player two more cards to add to their hand.
+Each player should have a total of three cards in their hand now.